t1m41n4/airbyte-api-client/airbyte/README.md

 - Improved error handling and exception raising
 - Set default `base_url` to 'https://api.airbyte.com'
 - Implemented keyword arguments for methods to allow optional parameters
+- Added list_sources method to list sources
+- Added create_source method to create a new source